nju-websoft/SPARQA/README.md

 ## Multi-Strategy Scoring
 * SPARQA has provided a trained word-level scorer model and sentence-level scorer above pan.

+## Oracle Graph
+* Complex questions always involve multi-relations in knowledge base, which lead to search space exponent problem.
+We have try two ways: online and offline.
+The former is to generate candidate queries online.
+The former is very slow because of large degree vertices.
+The latter first retrieve oracle graphs (to reduce storage space, we adopt path format storage) and then generate candidate queries from oracle graphs.
+About oracle graph, see [this paper](https://www.aclweb.org/anthology/Q16-1010.pdf).
+* We provide the code of offline ways, [oracle graphs of CWQ 1.1](https://github.com/nju-websoft/SPARQA) and [oracle graphs of GraphQuestions](https://github.com/nju-websoft/SPARQA).
+* We also provide the code of online ways.

 ## Citation

 	@inproceedings{SunZ0Q20,